danjohnson95/lolbox/README.md

 ## Source Code

-The unminified source code can be found in /src/js and /src/css.
+The unminified source code can be found in /src.
+The main JS file is here - https://github.com/danjohnson95/lolbox/blob/master/src/js/lolbox.js

 This repo uses Gulp to compile SCSS and minify files.